Rich, Young and Pretty

-Rich, Young and Pretty is a 1951 musical film produced by Joe Pasternak for Metro-Goldwyn-Mayer and directed by Norman Taurog.
+Rich, Young and Pretty is a 1951 American musical comedy film produced by Joe Pasternak for Metro-Goldwyn-Mayer and directed by Norman Taurog.
 Written by Dorothy Cooper and adapted as a screenplay by Cooper and Sidney Sheldon, it stars Jane Powell, Danielle Darrieux, Wendell Corey, and Fernando Lamas, features The Four Freshmen, and introduces Vic Damone.
 This was Darrieux's first Hollywood film since The Rage of Paris (1938).

 Plot

 Elizabeth (Jane Powell) accompanies her wealthy Texan rancher father (Wendell Corey) on a visit to Paris, where her mother (Danielle Darrieux) lives.
 In Paris, she meets Andre (Vic Damone), an eager young Frenchman.
 The father tries to keep her from marrying the Frenchman and avoid the mistake he made when he married her mother.